JongKI-PARK/algorithm/Chapter23/README.md

 # 23. Minimum Spanning Trees

+What is Minimum Spanning Tree?
+Tree is a connected acyclic graph.
+Spanning tree is a tree that contains all the vertices in graph G.

 In an undirected graph G = (V, E) where a weight w(u, v) of each edges are given, we wish to find an acyclic subset $T \in E$ that connects all of the vertices and whose total weight $w(T) = \Sigma_{(u, v) \in T} w(u, v)$ is minimized.
 Since T is acyclic and connects all of the vertices, it must form a tree, which we call a spanning tree since it "spans" the graph G. We call the problem of determining the tree T the minimum-spanning-tree problem.